 The towering glass windows of the Nolitan give you a full-blown snapshot of its narrow lobby peppered with leather booths, glowing neon signs and shelves loaded with colorful hardcover books.
 The lifts will whisk you up to the concrete block rooms with striking black Venetian plaster feature walls, oceanic-green velvet armchairs and rain showers set in glass closets.
 Treat yourself to a bite from the gourmet minibar or pay a visit to on-site French bistro Cantine Parisienne for a buffet-style breakfast and tender veal escalope dinners.
 If time is short, you can also hire a complimentary bike or skateboard to see more of the city.

-A sound night’s sleep is guaranteed at The Leon Hotel, despite the blaring traffic outside.
+A sound night’s sleep is guaranteed at the Leon Hotel in Chinatown, despite the blaring traffic outside.
 Amenities such as blackout curtains, soundproof windows and a Keurig coffee machine strike a balance between luxury and practicality.
 Sweeping views of the World Trade Center and Manhattan Bridge will keep your nose firmly pressed against your window.
 And when you do wish to explore the city, you’re in luck – Chinatown and the Lower East Side are right on your doorstep.

 The entrance to Nomo Soho lies through a succession of rusted arches tangled with creeping ivy and drapings of fairy lights.
 In contrast to its enchanting forest-like exterior, the hotel features hot-pink-neon signs that lead to traditional royal-blue and white rooms.
 In each you’ll find cushions with porcelain-style designs, TVs with Google Chromecast for personalized movie nights and Malin + Goetz toiletries awaiting in the marble bathrooms.
 Restaurant Nomo Kitchen serves up American cuisine with a Mediterranean twist – try the pan-roasted sea bass before retiring to the Library Bar for an intoxicating Cloak and Dagger cocktail (a heady mix of dark rum, fresh lime juice and angostura bitters).